-This statement is made pursuant to section 54(1) of the U.K. Modern Slavery Act 2015 and constitutes the slavery and human trafficking statement for Kellaway Building Supplies.
+This statement is made pursuant to section 54(1) of the U.K. Modern Slavery Act 2015 and constitutes the slavery and human trafficking statement for the Kellaway Group.
 This Act requires us to publish a statement each year describing the steps taken to ensure modern forms of slavery and human trafficking are not taking place in the company’s business operations and supply chains.
-This statement covers the activities of Kellaway Building Supplies, which procure goods and services from and form part of their supply chain.
+This statement covers the activities of all our Group companies, which procure goods and services from and form part of Group supply chain.

 Our Principles and Policies

 The way that we conduct business reflects our commitment to the highest ethical standards.
 Our employment code of practice sets out our commitment to workers’ rights, abolition of child labour, elimination of all forms of forced or compulsory labour, the elimination of discrimination in respect of employment and occupation, respect of freedom of association and the effective recognition of the right to collective bargaining.
 Our code of business conduct supports a wide range of topics related to the protection of human rights, including harassment and discrimination, workplace violence, protecting employee privacy, anti-money laundering and anti-bribery.